willbee28/media-player/README.md

 ### Getting started

-Fork this repo and submit a URL to your repo upon completion, you can use `npm` to install the dependencies and run the basic React project.
+Clone this repo and submit a URL to your copied repo upon completion, forking is unfortunately not possible.
+If you would prefer to submit a private repo then add `@delashum` and `@tommoor` with read permissions.

+You can use `npm` to install the dependencies and run the basic React project.
 Feel free to add any additional libraries or frameworks you need.

 ```bash
 npm install